 Monday’s invitation-only gathering hosted by the Rushings at Roots Catering on the Esplanade became something of a forceful coming out for the family of Myra Micalizio, a 56-year-old Palermo woman shot dead by two Butte County sheriff’s deputies on April 26.
 Ramsey has not yet issued a report on the Micalizio shooting.
-News outlets have reported that both deputies who fired their pistols, Charles Lair and Mary Baker, failed to activate their body-worn cameras.
+News outlets have reported that both deputies who fired their pistols, Charles Lair and Mary Barker, failed to activate their body-worn cameras.

 Greg Abrew of Oroville, Micalizio’s brother-in-law, told Monday’s gathering of his reaction when he heard how she died.

 “I said, ‘No way.
 She would never do anything against the police,’” Abrew said.
 “She was a loving person.
 It’s been rough on all of us.”

 One of Micalizio’s eight siblings, Tommy Widener of Oroville, also condemned the circumstances of his sister’s death.